k2s09/old-website/content/post/tech-stack.md

 # Windows Installation

-As I said, I use Windows 11.
-Here is an exhaustive guide for installing Windows 11._.
+As I have wrote, I use Windows 11.
+Here is an exhaustive guide for installing Windows 11.
 This is the guide I use for my personal use.
 You are free to use it as a reference for your own setup.

 ## Pre-Installation